insight-centre/saffron/FORMATS.md

 ### Terms ([terms.json](https://gitlab.insight-centre.org/saffron/saffron/blob/saffron_development/examples/terms.json))

-Each element in these two files represents a single term extracted from the corpus.
-The files contain the following annotations
+Each element in this file represents a single term extracted from the corpus.
+The file contains the following annotations

 * `term_string`: The string that names the term (must be unique)
 * `occurrences`: The total number of occurrences of a term in the corpus